 After the tour, you can visit an interactive exhibition about glaciers in Iceland and the observation deck which offers a 360° view of Reykjavík.
 Both are included in your ticket!

-The exhibition is open every day from 9 am to 7 PM and cost 2,900 ISK for adults and 1,450 ISK for children between 6 and 15 years.
+The exhibition is open every day from 9 am to 7 pm and costs 2,900 ISK for adults and 1,450 ISK for children between 6 and 15 years.
 There is a free shuttle every half an hour from Harpa concert hall to the museum.

 Take a ride on Reykjavik’s Hop on/Hop off bus

 Cost: 4,000 ISK (Children 12 – 15 years 2,000 ISK)